AqwamCreates/DataPredict-Agent/docs/API.md

   * initialHiddenChatPrompt: The initial hidden chat prompt to be added to all messages.

-  * initialHiddenPrompt: The initial hidden prompt to be added to all messages.
+  * addOnHiddenPrompt: The add on hidden prompt to be added to all messages.

   * hiddenPrompt: The hidden prompt to be added to all messages.